tomzx/blog.tomrochette.com-content/portfolio/embedded-system/default.md

-/*
+---
 title: Embedded system
- Author: tomzx
- Template: page
- Permalink: /portfolio/embedded-system/
-*/
+---

 **Description**
 The goal of this embedded system, which was mounted on a 2 wheels, 2 ball-bearing base, was to accomplish a series of tasks.
 More specifically: